Yufeng-Diao/Drone-Authentication-via-Acoustic-Fingerprint/README.md

 # Drone Authentication via Acoustic Fingerprint
 - [x] Basic tutorial about this project.
-- [ ] Platform specification.
+- [x] Platform specification.
 - [x] Package requirements.
 - [ ] Link of drone audio dataset.

 The dataset will be released soon.

 # Requirements
+The platform is Window 10.
+(Ubuntu should be fine.)

 Please install Anaconda at first.
+If you do not have Anaconda, please see the following [link](https://www.anaconda.com/products/distribution#Downloads).

 Then create a new environment: `conda env create -f environment.yml`